juju/juju-gui/docs/process.rst

 - Download the file and compare it to the original tarball in the ``release/`` directory, verifying that they are identical (hint: use the ``cmp`` command).
+- Go to https://readthedocs.org/builds/juju-gui/ and request a new build.
 - Set the version back to ``unreleased`` by doing the following.

   - Restore ``- unreleased:`` as most recent version string in ``CHANGES.yaml``.
+  - Verify that your changes to the YAML work by running ``make docs``.
+Fix any problems identified.
   - Commit to the branch with this checkin message:
     ``bzr commit -m 'Set version back to unreleased.'``
   - Push the branch directly to the parent (``bzr push :parent`` should work).